Asa Betham

-Asa Betham (1838 – unknown) was a sailor in the U.S. Navy during the American Civil War.
+Asa Betham (c.
+1838 – unknown) was a sailor in the U.S. Navy during the American Civil War.
 He received the Medal of Honor for his actions during the Second Battle of Fort Fisher on January 15, 1865.

 Military service

 Betham enlisted in the Navy from New York City in July 1861, and was assigned to the Union side-wheel gunboat USS Pontoosuc (1864).

 On January 15, 1865, the North Carolina Confederate stronghold of Fort Fisher was taken by a combined Union storming party of sailors, marines, and soldiers under the command of Admiral David Dixon Porter and General Alfred Terry.
 Betham was a member of the naval storming party.

 Medal of Honor citation

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Coxswain Asa Betham, United States Navy, for extraordinary heroism in action while serving on board the U.S.S.
 Pontoosuc during the capture of Fort Fisher and Wilmington, North Carolina, 24 December 1864, to 22 January 1865.
 Carrying out his duties faithfully during this period, Coxswain Betham was recommended for gallantry and skill and for his cool courage while under the fire of the enemy throughout these various actions.